thiago-slb/face-pose-detection/README.md

 - pose status transitions (`detecting`, `stabilizing`, `captured`)
 - stores captured frame URIs per pose
 - advances to success screen when all poses complete

+State model:
+- flow control uses a single `useReducer` (`MachineState` + typed `MachineAction`) instead of scattered mutable refs
+- the stabilization grace period is enforced by a one-shot `setTimeout` rather than a polling interval; the timer is started when `stabilizationProgress` drops to 0 while stabilizing, and cancelled if progress resumes before it fires

 ## 5. Native Module Architecture (Nitro)